 One of the must-do things, of course, is to take a drive (or multiple) to enjoy the area's fall foliage.
-You'll find some right downtown, but I'd also recommend driving up into the Leelanau Peninsula around tiny towns like Cedar to see some of the best displays.
+You'll find some right downtown, but I'd also recommend driving up into the Leelanau Peninsula and Old Mission Peninsula to see even more colors.

 (And if you want to visit a bunch of Old Mission wineries in one go?
 Book a winery tour like this one so you don't have to worry about driving yourself.)

-As for distilleries, the must-visit is the Grand Traverse Distillery.
-They have a tasting room in downtown Traverse City, but if you drive out to the actual distillery you can do a quick tour and four tastings (complete with souvenir tasting glass) for about $10.
+Don't fancy wine?
+Then you could also visit the Grand Traverse Distillery.
+They have a tasting room in downtown Traverse City, but if you drive out to the actual distillery you can do a quick tour and four tastings (complete with souvenir tasting glass) for $10.